-Please note that a CSO is not responsible for determining authoritatively whether a crime took place-that is the function of Campus Safety and/or law enforcement personnel.
-A CSO should not try to apprehend the alleged perpetrator of the crime.
+Please note that a Campus Security Authority (CSA) is not responsible for determining authoritatively whether a crime took place.
+This is the function of Campus Safety and/or law enforcement personnel.
+A CSA should not try to apprehend the alleged perpetrator of the crime.
 This is the responsibility of law enforcement.
-It is also not the responsibility of a CSO to try to convince a victim to contact law enforcement if the victim chooses not to do so.
+Additionally, it is not the responsibility of a CSA to try to convince a victim to contact law enforcement if the victim chooses not to do so.